needle-mirror/com.unity.cloud.assets/Documentation~/installation.md

 # Installation

-This section outlines how to install Unity Cloud Platform Assets in your Unity project. </br> Before you install the package, make sure you meet the [prerequisites](#prerequisites).
+This topic describes how to install Unity Asset Manager SDK in your Unity Editor project.
+Before you install the package, make sure you meet the [prerequisites](prerequisites.md).

-## <a id="prerequisites"></a>Prerequisites

-To use the package, you require the following:

-* A Unity version of 2021.3 or later
-* A Unity account (required to generate an identifier for your application)
-* A new or existing Unity project

-## Install the Unity Cloud Assets package from the Unity Package Manager

-> **Important**: Unity Cloud SDKs are categorized as Experimental Packages.
-Before you can successfully install them from the Unity Package Manager, you must enable Experimental Packages from the Editor.
-See: [Experimental packages](https://docs.unity3d.com/Manual/pack-exp.html)
+> **Important**: Unity Creator SDKs are categorized as Experimental Packages.
+Before you can successfully install them from the Unity Package Manager, you must enable Experimental Packages from the Unity Editor.
+For more information on how Unity manages quality for packages, see: [Experimental packages](https://docs.unity3d.com/Manual/pack-exp.html).

+## Install the Unity Asset Manager SDK package from the Unity Package Manager

-To install the Unity Cloud Assets package, follow these steps:
+To install the Unity Asset Manager SDK package, follow these steps:

 1. In your Unity project, go to **Windows** > **Package Manager**.
 2. On the status bar, select the Add (**+**) button.